Last Reviewed: April 14, 2021

-This page contains information on novel coronavirus (COVID-19) specific to the primary care response.
-Primary care providers should also review the Information for AHS Staff & Health Professionals page for a comprehensive list of resources for all health professionals in Alberta.
+Information on COVID-19 specific to community specialist physicians and community primary care physicians, and their teams.
+Providers should also review Information for AHS Staff & Health Professionals for a comprehensive list of resources for all health professionals in Alberta.

 - Updates on Cases in Alberta

-- AHS COVID-19 Daily Update for Medical Staff: The update outlines key information and developments on the response.
-It will be shared here daily.
+- AHS COVID-19 Weekly Update for Medical Staff: The update is sent out weekly and outlines key information on the response including important updates on COVID-19 immunization.
 Note: Some resources in the update are specific to AHS.

 Information to Give Patients